FermilabQuantumNetwork/CQNET/README.md

 # CQNET
-Compilation of tips, notes, and useful commands
+Compilation of tips, notes, and useful commands for setting up and running the code from CQNET.

 ## Python